argoproj-labs/hera/docs/examples/k8s_sa.md

-# K8S service account token
+# K8S Sa

-This example showcases the hello world example of Hera using kubernetes user token.
+This example showcases the hello world example of Hera using kubernetes user token

 ```python
 import base64